Istana Darul Hana: Events

 During its time of service, the palace was frequently used to celebrate and commemorate royal engagements.
 It was also where then-Prince Hassanal Bolkiah received his early education through private tuition at the palace's surau before attending higher education in both Brunei and Malaysia.
 Sultan Omar Ali Saifuddien III revived ancient royal customs and ceremonies passed down from previous sultans to ensure that they were known and practiced by the people of Brunei.
-Among these revived traditions were the awarding of honours in ceremonies held since 1954 and the royal wedding procession of Princess Norain and Pengiran Anak Mohammad Yusof in 1967.
+Among these revived traditions were the awarding of honours in ceremonies held since 1954 and the royal wedding procession of Princess Nor'ain and Pengiran Anak Mohammad Yusof in 1967.

 In order to compel the sultan to proclaim the Federal State of North Kalimantan during the 1962 Brunei revolt, the rebels of the Brunei People's Party had planned and attempted to kidnap the sultan, but were not successful.
 The sultan and his family were still at the palace on the night of the uprising, joined by a number of state dignitaries and six police officers.

 Several key historical events held at Istana Darul Hana consisted of the birth of Prince Sufri Bolkiah on 31 July 1952, followed by the birth of Prince Jefri Bolkiah on 6 November 1954.
 On 17 February 1965, the sultan and his wife hosted Lord Mountbatten and his daughter Lady Brabourne during a state banquet.
 Later that year, on 29 July, the royal wedding of Crown Prince Hassanal Bolkiah and Pengiran Anak Saleha took place at the palace.
 On 4 October 1967, the palace witnessed the abdication of Sultan Omar Ali Saifuddien III, and on 5 October, he passed the throne to his son, Crown Prince Hassanal Bolkiah, who became Sultan Hassanal Bolkiah.
 On 7 May 1968, the sultan conferred the title of Pehin to Abbas Al-Sufri, followed by further honours to Isa Ibrahim and Haji Awang Jair bin Ja'afar later that month.
-The palace would again host significant events, including the 1969 wedding of Princess Masna Bolkiah and Pengiran Anak Abdul Aziz, and the births of Princess Rashidah Sa'adatul Bolkiah on 26 July 1969, Princess Muta-Wakkilah Hayatul Bolkiah on 12 October 1971, and then-Prince Al-Muhtadee Billah on 17 February 1974.
+The palace would again host significant events, including the 1969 wedding of Princess Masna and Pengiran Anak Abdul Aziz, and the births of Princess Rashidah Sa'adatul Bolkiah on 26 July 1969, Princess Muta-Wakkilah Hayatul Bolkiah on 12 October 1971, and then-Prince Al-Muhtadee Billah on 17 February 1974.